1e11e/lite-libs/README.md

     ...
 }
 ```
-Make sure it is executable first:
+Make sure it is executable first

     $ chmod +x script.jsh

-Run it like this:
+Run it like this

     $ ./script.jsh config.json